1244 Senior Human Resources Analyst

 All work experience, education, training and other information substantiating how you meet the minimum qualifications must be included on your application by the filing deadline.
 Information submitted after the filing deadline will not be considered in determining whether you meet the minimum qualifications.

 Applications completed improperly may be cause for ineligibility, disqualification or may result in lower scores.
-If you have any questions regarding this recruitment or application process, please contact the exam analyst, Linda Muir, by telephone at 415-554-1659, or by email at email@example.com
+If you have any questions regarding this recruitment or application process, please contact the exam analyst, Linda Muir, by email at email@example.com

 Applicants will be prompted to complete a Supplemental Questionnaire as part of the online application process.
 All applicants must complete the Supplemental Questionnaire and it must be submitted with the application by the final filing deadline.
 The information provided on the Supplemental Questionnaire must be consistent with the information on the application and is subject to verification.
 Applicant responses to the Supplemental Questionnaire will be used to assist in determining if applicants meet the minimum qualifications for the position.